Little Rock’s Struggle Lives On 60 Years Later In Jackson, Mississippi

 Should the governor agree that Jackson schools are in a state of “extreme emergency,” as the state contends, the district’s school board is dissolved, the superintendent is dismissed, and an appointed conservator, reporting directly to the state Board of Education, is put in place to oversee the schools.
 In fact, the conservator has already been chosen.

-The day the State Accreditation Committee decided to yank the district’s accreditation – a necessary step before proceeding to the Board of Education’s hearing the next day – Jackson’s recently elected progressive mayor Chokwe Antar Lumumba told those gathered on the sidewalk outside of MDE headquarters that they had just witnessed a “perfunctory exercise” in which “every commissioner who stepped into that room had already reached a decision.”
+The day the State Accreditation Committee decided to recommend takeover – a necessary step before proceeding to the Board of Education’s hearing the next day – Jackson’s recently elected progressive mayor Chokwe Antar Lumumba told those gathered on the sidewalk outside of MDE headquarters that they had just witnessed a “perfunctory exercise” in which “every commissioner who stepped into that room had already reached a decision.”

 He declared “the burden of proof” in the state’s case “was not met.”
 And he called for ‘turn[ing] the page in Mississippi” and departing from the state’s history of denying black communities control of their schools.
 “We will not stand silently as they rob our children of an education.”